 Exponential Functions, Logarithms & Their Derivatives

-Exponential functions show up everywhere something grows or decays:
+Exponential functions arise wherever a quantity grows or decays:

-- Compound interest: your savings account grows exponentially over time
+- Compound interest: savings grow exponentially over time.

-- Earthquakes: the Richter scale is logarithmic — a magnitude 7 quake is 10x stronger than a magnitude 6
+- Earthquakes: the Richter scale is logarithmic — a magnitude 7 earthquake is 10 times stronger than magnitude 6.

-The number \(e \approx 2.718\) is the “natural” base for all of this.
-Today we’ll discover where \(e\) comes from and why it makes calculus beautifully simple!
+The number \(e \approx 2.718\) is the “natural” base for these phenomena.
+This lesson establishes the origin of \(e\) and demonstrates why it simplifies calculus.

 Topics Covered